-A high intensity response will be generated and coordinated by a child’s or young person’s existing safety and support network and any required co-opted members, to respond to:
+A high intensity response will be generated and coordinated by the young person’s existing safety and support network and any required co-opted members, to respond to:

 - high risk behaviours.

-Network members engaged in a high intensity response often undertake joint action to achieve a particular goal with the child, young person or family.
+Network members engaged in a high intensity response often undertake joint action to achieve a particular goal with the young person or family.
 A willingness to share resources, including financial, practical and timely, is important.
-The approach of working together—closely collaborating with a sense of immediacy or sharing tasks—adds value to the support being provided to the child, young person or family on a number of levels:
+The approach of working together—closely collaborating with a sense of immediacy or sharing tasks—adds value to the support being provided to the young person or family on several levels, including:

-- It reinforces the sense of wrapping around of the child, young person or family in a supportive environment, and reinforces the core value of relationship.
+- it reinforces the sense of wrapping around of the young person or family in a supportive environment, and reinforces the core value of relationship

-- It makes it more likely that safety and support network members will be able to support each other in relation to the crisis nature of the work, the high risk behaviours of the child or young person and the complex and at times difficult decision making.
+- it makes it more likely that safety and support network members will be able to support each other in relation to the crisis nature of the work, the high risk behaviours of the young person and the complex and at times difficult decision making

-- It can help ease the pressure for children and young people of interacting with only one worker and allow choice in relation to different network members.
+- it can help ease the pressure for young people of interacting with only one worker and allow choice in relation to different network members

-- It can provide a consistent response, creating a sense of containment for a child, young person or family.
+- it can provide a consistent response, creating a sense of containment for a young person or family.

 When the young person is transitioning to adulthood, careful thought is required to develop a safety and support network that will be sustainable into adulthood.
 This is an important time to revisit relationships with parents, siblings and extended family members, who while they may not have been able to meet a child’s needs when younger may have support to offer as they get older.

 Where a young person has required a high intensity response as they approach adulthood, the network ideally will develop the ability to respond as needed without reliance on Child Safety to initiate and co-ordinate.
-Providers of professional and other services that are part of the network will gradually include those able to provide services beyond 18 years, such as Next Steps After Care.
+Providers of professional and other services that are part of the network will gradually include those able to provide services beyond 18 years, such as Next Step Plus.